abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 ### Object.keys(obj)
 This does the same thing, but only returns/operates on keys, not values/pairs.

+Recall the Object keys can only be a String or a Symbol.

 ### Object.values(obj)
 Same as above, only values instead of keys.